Icche Gaon: Tourism

-Ichche Gaon is surrounded by many trekking courses.
-Those trekking courses leads towards the absolute most pictorial view points of Ichche Gaon like Ramitey Dara, Tinchuley and Jalsa.
-Ramitey Dara offers the all encompassing perspective on river Teesta making the unbelievable 14 turns through the rugged Himalayan valley.
-On a clear day tourists can get perspective on Mt.
-Kanchenjunga alongside the towns of Sikkim, Jelep La and Nathula from Tinchuley.
-Damsang fortress, the last home of the Lepcha King-GyaboAchuk, situated at a distance of 6 km from Icche Gaon is additionally a fascination in the sightseers.
-Another fascination here is the Sangchen Dorjee Monastery worked around 300 years back, this Monastery gives an understanding into the history and culture of Pedong and the surroundings.
-Another well known perspective here is Rikisum.
-15 km from Pedong Bazaar, are the Reshi Bridge and Reshi Khola, are additionally worth visiting.
-Rishi and Mudum Khola combine to frame Rishi Khola just before the scaffold, and has an enchanting sentimental vibe, along these lines being a well known decision for the travelers.
+Ichche Gaon is surrounded by several trekking routes.
+These routes lead toward viewpoints such as Ramitey Dara, Tinchuley, and Jalsa.
+Ramitey Dara offers a view of the Teesta River as it makes 14 turns through the valley.
+On a clear day, visitors can see Mt.
+Kanchenjunga along with towns in Sikkim, Jelep La, and Nathula from Tinchuley.
+Damsang Fort, the home of the Lepcha King Gyabo Achuk, is located 6 km from Icche Gaon and is a regional site.
+Another site is the Sangchen Dorjee Monastery, built around 300 years ago, which covers the history and culture of Pedong and the surrounding area.
+Rikisum is another viewpoint in the area.
+Located 15 km from Pedong Bazaar are the Reshi Bridge and Reshi Khola.
+The Rishi and Mudum Khola rivers merge to form Rishi Khola just before the bridge, making it a common destination for travelers.